Did You Know?

 Your internal clock, also called a biological clock or circadian rhythm, regulates your body temperature, hormone secretion, heart rate, blood pressure and digestion in addition to your sleep cycle.

 Dips in your internal clock cycle occur between midnight and 6 a.m. and, to a lesser degree, between 1 p.m. and 3 p.m.
-During these periods, your metabolism slows, alertness decreases and fatigue is more acutely felt.
+During these periods, metabolism slows, alertness decreases and fatigue sets in.